lucasmenendez/mykeys/README.md

   -json
         print the output in json format
   -p string
-        passphrase to decrypt and encrypt the passwords file -pass string
+        (required) passphrase to decrypt and encrypt the passwords file -pass string
         password of the password
   -print
         print the password instead of writing to the filepath -user string
         username of the password
 ```